What’s new in Kubernetes 1.7?

 - Kubelet TLS bootstrapping: This release now supports client and server certificate rotation.

-- StatefulSet: This is a new beta feature in 1.7, which will allow automated updates of stateful applications such as Kafka, Zookeeper, and etcd, using a range of update strategies including rolling updates.
-We can expect better performance with the provision of faster scaling and start-up for applications that do not require ordering through Pod Management Policy.
+- StatefulSet: This is a new beta feature in 1.7, which will allow automated updates of stateful applications such as Kafka, Zookeeper, and etcd, using a range of update strategies, including rolling updates.
+We can expect a better performance by providing faster scaling and start-up for applications that do not require ordering through Pod Management Policy.

-Third-Party Resource (TPR): Kubernetes 1.7 deprecated Third-Party Resource (TPR) to replace them with Custom Resource Definitions (CRD) which provide a cleaner API.
-It also helps in resolving issues and cornering cases that were raised during the beta period of TPR.
-The Kubernetes community already expects removal of TPR in 1.8 release.
-So, if you are using the TPR beta feature consider migrating them to CRD.
+Third-Party Resource (TPR): Kubernetes 1.7 deprecated Third-Party Resource (TPR) to replace them with Custom Resource Definitions (CRD), which provide a cleaner API.
+It also helps resolve issues and corner cases raised during the beta period of TPR.
+The Kubernetes community already expects the removal of TPR in the 1.8 release.
+So, if you use the TPR beta feature, consider migrating them to CRD.

 Kubernetes 1.7 release targets to improve security, storage, and extensibility features to make the DevOps program even better suited for enterprise customers.
-Kubernetes 1.6 release was focused on scale and automation, and this latest release is clearly attempting to further lay the foundations for the adoption of Kubernetes within enterprise organizations.
+Kubernetes 1.6 release was focused on scale and automation, and this latest release is clearly attempting to further lay the foundations for adopting Kubernetes within enterprise organizations.